-Therefore, the real discussion is whether the effort of making the models explicit is worth or not.
-Let me try to justify why I think this difference is important.
+Therefore, the real discussion is whether the effort, the investment, of making the models explicit is worth or not.
+What it is key is to see, in every scenario, whether the ROI of taking the time to model the system is good enough.

-After this distinction, I think I can convince you that all arguments against modeling are not against modeling per se but against modeling using the current modeling languages and CASE modeling tools.
-That is, in my opinion, the problem is not modeling, the problem is the limitations of the tools we are forced to use when modeling!.
+IMHO all arguments against modeling are not against modeling per se but against modeling using the current modeling languages and tools.
+That is, in my opinion, the problem is not modeling, the problem is the limitations of the tools we are forced to use when modeling! (see for instance, this usability experiment)

-In fact, I strongly believe that a new generation of CASE tools that:
+In fact, I strongly believe that a new generation of modeling tools that:

 - Simplify the drawing of the models (e.g. allowing free-hand drawing of the models on a TabletPC, promoting simpler versions of the modeling notation for certain types of users and uses, allowing to combine or drag-and-drop elements from different types of diagrams when defining the models and so forth)

-- Offer interesting model-based services (e.g. quality checks in a reasonable amount of time, model version control for distributed teams, code-generation services,…)
+- Offer interesting model-based services (e.g. quality checks in a reasonable amount of time, AI-based modeling assistants, model version control for distributed teams, code-generation services,…)

 I don’t think having one of these tools is science fiction at all.
 Most of these aspects have already been published as prototypes or research papers.
 We just need to combine them in a single tool.
-Maybe it is just me, but I would be very excited if I had a tool that could let me use my TabletPC TO sketch a class diagram, get an immediate feedback that the model is OK and automatically generate the DDL script for my preferred DBMS.
-Don’t you agree?
-If you had that tool (or, even better, picture the tool of your dreams), wouldn’t you start thinking that maybe modeling (better said: explicit modeling) is not such a bad idea?
+If you had that modeling tool of your dreams (pls, share which would be the killer features you’re picturing right now!) wouldn’t you start thinking that maybe modeling (better said: explicit modeling) is not such a bad idea?

 Antoni Olivé: On the Role OF Conceptual Schemas in Information Systems Development.
 ADA-Europe 2004: 16-34